mikemckiernan/GenerativeAIExamples/deploy/helm-charts/README.md

 ## Description
 This example showcases multi turn usecase in a RAG pipeline.
 It stores the conversation history and knowledge base in PGVector and retrieves them at runtime to understand contextual queries.
 It uses NeMo Inference Microservices to communicate with the embedding model and large language model.
+The example supports ingestion of PDF, .txt files.
+The docs are ingested in a dedicated document vectorstore.
+The prompt for the example is currently tuned to act as a document chat bot.
+For maintaining the conversation history, we store the previous query of user and its generated answer as a text entry in a different dedicated vectorstore for conversation history.
+Both these vectorstores are are part of a Langchain LCEL chain as Langchain Retrievers.
+When the chain is invoked with a query, its passed through both the retrievers.
+The retriever retrieves context from the document vectorstore and the closest matching conversation history from conversation history vectorstore and the chunks are added into the LLM prompt as part of the chain.

 <table class="tg">
 <thead>